onepub-dev/nginx-le/cli/README.md

 If you don't have a valid certificate, the `live` directory is symlinked to to the `acquire` folder and Nginx-LE is placed into acquisition mode.

 The `acquire` path contains a single `index.html` page informing you that a certificate needs to be acquired.
 In this mode no other content will be served and only requests from certbot will be processed.

 This allows `nginx` to start and then `nginx-le` can then you can run the `acquire` command to obtain a valid certificate.

+Its important to note here that we do this because `nginx` will not start if you don't have a valid certificate and it has been configured to start a HTTPS service.

 Once a valid certificate has been acquired `nginx-le` switches the `live` symlink back to `/etc/nginx/custom` and does a `nginx` reload and your site is online.